ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * Revision 3 (electronic) to be submitted 2021-04-15

-  * Add section on results of investigating constraining template parameters with concepts, in the manner of P1813R0 with the numeric algorithms.
+  * Per LEWG request, add a section on our investigation of constraining template parameters with concepts, in the manner of P1813R0 with the numeric algorithms.
     We concluded that we disagree with the approach of P1813R0, and that the Standard's current **GENERALIZED_SUM** approach